rooprg/sqlalchemy_challenge_surfsup/README.md

 **(2) Dataset Description:**

-A single .sqlite file contains the precipitation and location (station) information.
+The .sqlite file contains the precipitation and location (station) information.
 It is named "hawaii.sqlite".

+The "hawaii_measurements.csv" file contains station identification; dates; and observed precipitation (prcp) and temperature (tobs) values

+The "hawaii_stations.csv" file contains station identification and name; coordinates (latitude and longitude); and elevation measurements.

 **(3) Data Cleaning and Preprocessing:**